-Experience desert life in Alice Springs
+Alice Springs: Experience desert life

 Kakadu National Park

 Tumbling waterfalls cascade into crystal-clear rock pools in Kakadu National Park, Australia's largest national park.
-It's been listed by UNESCO for both its natural and cultural value, which neatly sums up the park's sweeping magic.
+It has been listed by UNESCO for both its natural and cultural value, which neatly sums up the park's sweeping magic.
 At Ubirr (Obiri Rock) and Nourlangie Rock there are galleries of Aboriginal rock paintings, many dating back over 20,000 years.

 Saltwater crocodiles are common in Kakadu National Park, particularly along South Alligator River and around the scenic Yellow Water floodplain.
 Go on a boat cruise to spot crocodiles and birdwatch.
 Website: https://parksaustralia.gov.au/kakadu/.